awsdocs/aws-greengrass-developer-guide/doc_source/disaster-recovery-resiliency.md

 For more information about Amazon Web Services Regions and Availability Zones, see [AWS Global Infrastructure](http://aws.amazon.com/about-aws/global-infrastructure/)\.

 In addition to the AWS global infrastructure, AWS IoT Greengrass offers several features to help support your data resiliency and backup needs\.
-+ If the core loses internet connectivity, Greengrass devices can continue to communicate over the local network\.
++ If the core loses internet connectivity, client devices can continue to communicate over the local network\.
 + You can configure the core to store unprocessed messages destined for AWS Cloud targets in a local storage cache instead of in\-memory storage\.
 The local storage cache can persist across core restarts \(for example, after a group deployment or a device reboot\), so AWS IoT Greengrass can continue to process messages destined for AWS IoT Core\.
 For more information, see [MQTT message queue for cloud targets](gg-core.md#mqtt-message-queue)\.
 + You can configure the core to establish a persistent session with the AWS IoT Core message broker\.
 This allows the core to receive messages sent while the core is offline\.
 For more information, see [MQTT persistent sessions with AWS IoT Core](gg-core.md#mqtt-persistent-sessions)\.
 + You can configure a Greengrass group to write logs to the local file system and to CloudWatch Logs\.
 If the core loses connectivity, local logging can continue, but CloudWatch logs are sent with a limited number of retries\.
 After the retries are exhausted, the event is dropped\.
 You should also be aware of [logging limitations](greengrass-logs-overview.md#gg-log-limits)\.